okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 1. To locate this map on the desktop, click **Digitization (\\ulib.okstate.edu)(T:)** aka the *T File*.
 2. Click the **Maps** folder.
 3. Click **Maps_00**.
 4. Select the **McCalsand** folder.
-Here you will see folders sorted by numbers (how to word this?).
+Here you will see folders sorted by equal intervals.

 ![Folder Numbers](images/FolderNumbers.PNG)